blnkfinance/blnk/README.md

 ### Computing Balances
 Balances are calculated for very new transaction entry to a ledger.

 A ledger can have multiple balances, depending on the types of accounts and assets that it tracks.
-For example, a ledger might have separate balances for different currencies, or for different types of financial assets such as stocks or bonds.
+For example, a ledger might have separate balances for different currencies.

 ### Example